SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting.rst

    Conversion of SANS to SESANS for Fitting <sesans/sans_to_sesans>

-   Fitting SESANS using the Old GUI from he <sesans/sesans_fitting.rst>
+   Fitting SESANS using the Old GUI <sesans/sesans_fitting.rst>

    Writing a Plugin Model <plugin>